RELAXED FIVE DAY KANGAROO ISLAND ITINERARY 2023

 While this cape best place to see New Zealand fur seals on Kangaroo Island, Fur Seal Lookout itself delivered none for us.
 They were all on the rock shelves at nearby Admirals Arch!

-With the rest of the park still be rehabilitated, many of the walks are closed; we had hoped to visit Platypus Waterholes Walk, which is due to reopen soon.
+With the rest of the park still being rehabilitated, many of the walks are closed; we had hoped to visit Platypus Waterholes Walk, which is due to reopen soon.
 However, after a couple of busy days, we spent the afternoon back at the caravan park relaxing before sunset.

 Depending on when you visit you may be able to include a stop at Kelly Hill caves or Kelly Hill Conservation Park if they have reopened.
-Rehabilitation work is ongoing but a tour of the caves has always been a popular item on a Kangaroo Island itinerary and we would suggest you see if it’s a possibility for your visit.
+Rehabilitation work is ongoing, but a tour of the caves has always been a popular item on a Kangaroo Island itinerary and we would suggest you see if it’s a possibility for your visit.